C2SM/c2sm.github.io/events/icon_meeting.md

 In case you have any questions or want to be added to the C2SM ICON mailing list, contact the meeting organizer, [Michael Jähn](https://c2sm.ethz.ch/the-center/people/person-detail.html?persid=286091).

-{: .note }

-> We are trying to transfer older meetings notes here as soon as possible.